-To harvest cells, spin down at 7000 x g for 5 minutes at 4°C in 50 ml conicles and discard supernatant
+To harvest cells, spin down entire culture (10 mL) at 7000 x g for 5 minutes at 4°C in 50 ml conical tubes and discard supernatant

-An equal volume of ice-cold sterile water will be added, and the cells spun down again at the same settings (this is done twice)
+Add equal volumes of ice-cold sterile water (10 mL), and spin down again at the same settings.
+Discard the supernatant and repeat (total of two washes with water).

-The cells will then be centrifuged and resuspended in in 1/5 volume (2 ml) of sterile ice-cold 10% glycerol LB media (this is done twice)
+After two washes with water, resuspend cells in 2 mL (1/5 volume) of sterile ice-cold 10% glycerol.
+Discard the supernatant and repeat (total of two washes with 10% glycerol).

-Finally, the cells will be resuspended in 1/200 (50 ul) sterile ice-cold 10% glycerol LB media and can be stored at -70 °C
+After two washes with 10% glycerol, resuspend cells in 50 uL (1/200) sterile ice-cold 10% glycerol and transfer cells to sterile microfuge tubes.

-Streak out one aliquot on two plates; add 80 ul LB 500 mM sucrose to 50 ul aliquot to make sure cells can grow
+Store aliquots of cells at -70 °C

+If using a new strain: Plate out (spreading) one aliquot on two plates.

-110 ul on LB+CX
+45 ul on LB 25 ug/ml chloramphenicol plate

-20 ul on LB
+5 ul on LB